 Informal resolutions are available only when a formal complaint has been filed and the parties agree to its use in writing.
-Informal resolutions may be used only with the approval of the Title IX coordinator, who may determine whether an informal resolution is appropriate based on the specific allegations involved or other factors.
-Informal resolutions are not available to resolve a student-complainant's allegation that an employee has engaged in University-defined sexual misconduct.
+Informal resolutions may be used only with the approval of the Title IX Coordinator, who may deem its use inappropriate based on the specific allegations involved or other factors.
+Informal resolutions are not available to resolve a student-complainant's allegations that an employee has engaged in Title IX covered behavior.